3Delight Principled Material

 Normal Map / Bump

-Specifies the type of the bump mapping desired – either Bump Map or Normal Map.
-In the case of a Normal Map, a color is expected in value and will be used as the normal map.
-In case of Bump Map the shader will only consider the R value.
+Specifies the type of mapping desired – Bump Map, Normal Map or Displacement Map.
+In the case of a Normal Map, a color is expected in as a value, it can be encoded in the style or DirectX or OpenGL.
+In case of Bump Map or Displacement Map the shader will only consider the R value.
+Displacement maps can be interpreted as having their center value (the one that produces no effect) at 0.0 or 0.5.

-A colour input specifying bump direction (Normal Map) or intensity (Bump Map).
+A colour input specifying bump direction (Normal Map) or intensity (Bump Map / Displacement Map).

 Specifies how intense is the the bump mapping effect.
 A value of 0 means that normals will stay unchanged whereas a value of one will affect normals with full range.